Shopify/remote-dom/packages/core/README.md

 ##### `RemoteRoot#createComponent()`

 `createComponent` creates a [`RemoteComponent` instance](#remotecomponent).
 These objects represent the UI components on the host.
-You must pass a component type (which will be validated against allowed components), and you must also pass initial properties, if there are non-optional properties in the component.
+You must pass a component type and any initial properties, if there are non-optional properties for the component.

 ```ts
 const button = root.createComponent('Button', {